The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Patrik Gunacker for fruitful discussions and the cooperation on the SrVO$_3$ project.
+We are deeply indebted to Patrik Gunacker for furthering the w2dynamics code to calculate multi-orbital vertices, for fruitful discussions and the cooperation within the SrVO$_3$ project.
 This work has been financially supported by the European Research Council under the European Union's Seventh Framework Program (FP/2007-2013) through ERC grant agreement n.\ 306447.
 Calculations have been done on the Vienna Scientific Cluster~(VSC).